josematosworks/extract-text-from-pdf/README.md

-# extract-text-from-pdf
-CloudFlare worker to extract text from PDF
+# Extract Text From PDF